-The Company had no current or deferred income tax benefit or expense in the U.S. or outside the U.S. for the years ended December 31, 2021, 2020 and 2019.
+For the year ended December 31, 2022 the Company has income tax expense of less than \$0.1 million.
+The Company had no current or deferred income tax benefit or expense in the U.S. or outside the U.S. for the years ended December 31, 2021 and 2020.
+This estimated annual effective tax rate of 0% differs from the U.S. federal statutory rate primarily due to the effects of certain permanent items, foreign tax rate differences, and increases in the valuation allowance against deferred tax assets.